digital-work-lab/open-source-project/docs/teaching_notes.md

 >
 > Here is a reminder about the merge that you have to complete by November 10.
 >
-> This merge and your experience (difficulties or similar) are important in order to be able to organize the Best Practice Session on 15 May in the best possible way.
+> This merge and your experience (difficulties or similar) are important in order to be able to organize the Best Practice Session on 13th of November in the best possible way.
 >
-> On May 10, we will post a survey in the VC (more information will follow), where you will provide us with information on the difficulties encountered in the course of the project to date.
+> The Survey can be accessed through this Link.
 >
 > Best wishes and continued success with the project,
 >